 Why IP Addresses are Important

 A VPN gives you a new IP address to work with.
 Not only will this safeguard your anonymity, but it will also provide you with access to more content.
-An IP address can be considered the same as your physical address in the real world.
+An IP address can be considered the same as your physical address in the real world (Check how to find your IP address).
 It tells an internet server where to send the information and content you want.
 Given that VPNs give you a different IP address though, they only know the location of the VPN server.

 Many content providers such as Netflix, YouTube, and BBC iPlayer use IP addresses to determine if you have access to content or not.
 How many times have you tried to watch YouTube only to be told a video isn’t available in your country?
 Or heard about something great on Netflix only to find out it isn’t available for you?
 Half of all people who use VPNs say they use them to get more comprehensive access to content like this.